Our Members Asked:

 Update: On October 1, 2021, 200,000 test kits of another COVID-19 home test were recalled due to a manufacturing defect causing false positive results (i.e., indicating that someone has COVID-19 when they do not).
 For details, including what to do if you've used this home test, sign in to the full answer, which also includes details about four other currently available at-home tests.

 Update: Since the end of January 2022, people living in the U.S. (including U.S. Territories or those with overseas military and diplomatic addresses, i.e., APO/FPO/DPO) have been eligible to order limited quantities of free at-home antigen tests through www.covidtests.gov.
-However, orders can only be placed through September 2, 2022, after which the program will be suspended due to a lack of funding.
+Although the program was suspended in September 2022 due to lack of funding, every U.S. household can once again order four free at-home COVID-?19 tests during winter of 2022/2023.

 As with virus tests, many laboratories have received FDA approval to conduct antibody tests, some of which are very accurate.
 Although the FDA has not approved or authorized rapid, home tests for antibodies, many such tests are available in other parts of the world and some have been sold in the U.S. The FDA has authorized one rapid antibody test for use at point-of-care settings, i.e., non-laboratory medical settings such as in medical offices and pharmacies.